 where again $E_{4}(Q)$ refers to the quasi-modular form $E_{N}$ for the $N=4$ case.
 Comparing the equations in \eqref{eqWDVVsimplified:N=2} and the corresponding boundary conditions with those satisfied by the generators $A_{4}(Q),C_{4}(Q),E_{4}(Q)$ and the corresponding boundary conditions given in Section \ref{sectionRamanujanidentitiesandboundaryconditions}, and using the fact that $\theta_{q}=4\theta_{Q}$, we find

 The other correlation functions can then be obtained by plugging the above expressions into the formulas in \eqref{eqpolynomialrelations:N=2}.
-In particular, we immediately know all of them are quasi-modular forms for $\Gamma(4)$.
-The formulas together with other results for the $\mathbb{P}^{1}_{4,4,2}$ case are displayed in Appendix \ref{appendixcorrelators}.
 Summarizing, we arrive at the following conclusion. \begin{prop} The system of WDVV equations satisfied by the basic GW correlation functions $Z_{1},Z_{9},Z_{4}$ for $\mathcal{X}_{4}$ is equivalent to the set of Ramanujan identities for the generators $A_{4},C_{4},E_{4}$ belonging to the ring $\widetilde{M}_{*}(\Gamma(4))$.
-Moreover, the correlation functions are quasi-modular forms for $\Gamma(4)$ whose weights $w$ are given by $w=T-2$, where $T$ is the number of twist sectors among the insertions. \end{prop}
+Moreover, all the basic correlation functions $Z_1,\cdots, Z_{12}$ are quasi-modular forms for $\Gamma(4)$. \end{prop}